mslinn/zeromq-demo/README.md

 You need to follow this procedure at least once on your computer so the necessary libraries are installed into /usr/local/lib.
 Once you've done that, you can use `lib/zmq.jar`, also created by this procedure, in your other projects.

-Install the Java Developer Package from Apple's ADC site: http://connect.apple.com/; see Downloads / Java Apple's docs say:
+Install the Java Developer Package from Apple's ADC site: http://connect.apple.com/; see __Downloads / Java__.
+Apple's docs say:

-    The Java Developer package puts an additional copy of the Java SE 6 bundle in /Library/Java/JavaVirtualMachines/.
-This copy is installable without disturbing the existing system JDK.
+_The Java Developer package puts an additional copy of the Java SE 6 bundle in `/Library/Java/JavaVirtualMachines/` This copy is installable without disturbing the existing system JDK._

-I downloaded *Java for Mac OS X 10.6 Update 8 Developer Package* download dated April 19, 2012.
+I downloaded __Java for Mac OS X 10.6 Update 8 Developer Package__ download dated April 19, 2012.

 Set `JAVA_HOME` to point to the new JDK; it is a good idea to put this in `.profile`.